queengooborg/OpenTag3D/spec.md

 These complex variables can be looked up using the "web API" URL that is stored on the RFID tag.

 The format of this data should be JSON.

-The exact contents of this data are still open to discussion, and it is not required to launch the OpenTag3D standard.
-The web API can be implemented in the future without affecting the launch of OpenTag3D.
+The web API has not yet been defined for OpenTag3D, as the exact contents of this data are still open to discussion.

 ## Previous Considerations